OMTAKALE2004/Object-Detection-for-Blind-Person/README.md

   Now just copy the code in detect.py file in the python file you created in your project directory and run it using any IDE supported by Raspberry Pi[I prefer Thorny].

-  In case in query feel free to ask me at
+  In case any query feel free to ask me at
     Gmail- om2004takale@gmail.com